DreamingRaven/raven-helm-charts/README.md

 There are a handful of charts here, which utilise the base chart:

+- backupd; a chart containing CRs for Volsync backups to streamline their provisioning
 - filebrowser; a http based file manager for administering files inside volumes\*
 - foundryvtt; a http based virtual tabletop server
 - home-assistant; a home-assistant webserver for home automation\*